Blog Archive

 Gingerbread Christmas STEM Projects

-For years my kids have begged to do gingerbread houses.
+For years my kids have begged to do gingerbread houses at Christmas.
 They remember making them one year when they were super little and how much fun it was.

 Due to food allergies and special dietary needs, we aren't able to just buy the kits you see so often in stores.
 Everything needs to be made from scratch.